 5 Ways Property Managers Limit Risk From Environmental Claims

 - Professionals.
 Some properties may warrant additional inspections by qualified experts.
-If there’s evidence of water damage or a strange smell, or if the property is on a well or near a utility station, it is prudent to hire an independent 3rd party inspector to provide their unbiased opinion to all stakeholders.
+If there’s evidence of water damage or a strange smell, or if the property is on a well or near a utility station, it is prudent to hire an independent 3rd party inspector to provide an unbiased opinion to all stakeholders.
 This may include, but is not limited to:

 Poor documentation can be one-way ticket to the dog house.
 Use a similar organization structure across all 4 groups of data.
-Whether it’s a small dispute over who pays for the trash, or a big dispute headed to court, here are a few tips for organizing your data so it’s retrievable when you need it:
+Whether it’s a small dispute over who pays for the trash, or a big dispute headed to court, here are a few tips for organizing data so it’s retrievable when you need it:

 - Email.
 Always preface the subject heading of each email by client name or property address.
 This makes it easier to locate emails in the future, and if you’re a techie you can create rules for your computer to automatically file such emails in specific client folders.

 - Photos.
-Select a folder system and keep your filing up-to-date.
+Select a folder system and keep your filing up to date.
 I save photos in albums/folders organized by date, and sometimes create folders for clients or projects.
-I even have a presentation folder which includes albums for “pretty,” “gross,” and “funny!”
+I even have a presentation folder which includes albums for “pretty,” “gross,” and “funny”.

-- Hardcopy, Disclosure Logs, etc. You should maintain all hardcopies for at least 5 years after the termination of a lease.
+- Hardcopy, Disclosure Logs, etc. You should maintain all hard copies for at least 5 years after the termination of a lease.

 Early in my professional career a mentor told me, “Alex, the best client you ever have may be the one you turn away.”